pchchv/weather-bot/README.md

-# weather-bot
+# Telegram bot reporting the time and weather in the city
-Telegram bot reporting the time and weather in the city
+## Bot works with this API service: https://github.com/pchchv/weather